 Chris Townsend tests a traditional pack built for hauling big loads

-This review was first published in the Spring 2018 issue of The Great Outdoors
+This review is part of our mid-size packs gear guide, and was first published in the Spring 2019 issue of The Great Outdoors.

 This is a pack for heavy loads and tough conditions.
 If you’ll be carrying 20+kg it’ll handle the weight ok and if you’re going to be bushwhacking through dense vegetation or brushing against rocks the thick fabric and lack of mesh pockets should prove durable.
 It’s not very light but if you need the performance that shouldn’t matter.